YUKON TERRITORY

 (Frances Lake Historic Site)

-A Hudson's Bay Co. stockaded post (HBC records cover 1842 - 1846), also known as Frances Lake Post, or Glenlyon House, north of the village of Watson Lake.
+A Hudson's Bay Co. stockaded post (HBC records cover 1842 - 1846), also known as Frances Lake Post (1), or Glenlyon House, north of the village of Watson Lake.
 Located just west of the Frances Lake Narrows at the confluence of the East and West Arms.
-The original post was burned down and abandoned.
-The second HBC site was located on the east shore of the Narrows.
+The original post was burned down and abandoned in 1849.
+The second HBC site (1880 ?) was located on the east shore of the Narrows.
 Also used by the U.S. Army as a weather station during WWII.
 Ruins still remain at the second site.
 One cabin was restored and relocated to the Frances Lake Wilderness Lodge.
 See also History of Frances Lake from Frances Lake Wilderness Lodge

 Five Fingers Post